Save Our Shrimpers Act

 Summary

-The Save Our Shrimpers Act (HR2071) restricts U.S. federal funds from flowing to international financial institutions for foreign shrimp farming projects.
-It imposes no direct costs on U.S. companies, mandates no domestic procurement changes, and contains no funding authorizations or appropriations for U.S. industry.
-Near-term market impact is negligible for publicly traded equities.
+The Save Our Shrimpers Act (HR2071) is an early-stage bill that restricts federal funds from being used by international financial institutions for foreign shrimp farming.
+It imposes no direct costs or benefits on U.S. publicly traded companies, and near-term market impact is negligible.

 See which stocks are affected